metamaterials-lab/material-tpu95/README.md

 # material-tpu95

-This repository contains experimental data from tensile tests conducted on white Ultimaker® TPU 95A.
+This repository contains experimental data from tensile tests conducted on Ultimaker® TPU 95A.
 Below are details about the equipment, type of test, and material properties:

 ## Equipment Used
 The tensile tests were performed using a Shimadzu® AG X-V2 universal testing machine, manufactured in Kioto, Japan.
 The tests were conducted at a loading rate of 0.1mm/s.